-Engineering course.
+Engineering courses.

 Considerations: EDD is a culminating capstone course.
-In order to have a solid foundation for this course, students need successful completion of the prerequisites Introduction to Engineering Design and one of the following courses: Principles of Engineering, Digital Electronics, Aerospace Engineering, Civil Engineering and Architecture, Computer Integrated Manufacturing, Environmental Sustainability, or Computer Science Principles.
+To have a solid foundation for this course, students need successful completion of the prerequisites of any two PLTW engineering courses which include: Introduction to Engineering Design, Principles of Engineering, Digital Electronics, Aerospace Engineering, Civil Engineering and Architecture, Computer Integrated Manufacturing, Environmental Sustainability, or Computer Science Principles.